uw-echospace/group-website/content/authors/jgsachen/_index.md

 - name: University of Washington

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested developing conservation solutions based on molecular ecology and genetics.
+bio: I am interested in developing conservation solutions based on molecular ecology and genetics.

 interests:
 - Bioacoustics